ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ## Activity Tracker events
 {: #backup-activity-tracker}

-When a backup is created, an event is triggered in Activity Tracker.
-For more information, see [Activity Tracker Storage resources](/docs/vpc?topic=vpc-at-events#events-storage]).
+When a backup is created, an event is triggered in Activity Tracker for the [Backup service](/docs/vpc?topic=vpc-at-events&interface=ui#events-backup-service) and [Snapshots service](/docs/vpc?topic=vpc-at-events&interface=ui#events-snapshots).
+For more information, see [Activity Tracker events](/docs/vpc?topic=vpc-at-events).

 ## Next steps
 {: #backup-next-steps-manage}